-The Sick Leave policy is designed to provide position and salary continuation in the event of illness or injury and to promote sick leave conservation for extended protection.
+The Sick Leave policy is designed to provide position and salary continuation in the event of illness or injury.

 Regular full-time, part-time and limited service staff members up to and including position grade 28 and grades A, B, C, D, are eligible.

 Sick leave is accrued based on a staff member's regularly scheduled hours of work.
-A full-time or limited service staff member accrues sick leave at the rate of one (1) day per completed month of service up to 12 days in each fiscal year (July 1–June 30).
+A full-time or limited service staff member accrues sick leave at the rate of one (1) day per completed month of service up to twelve (12) days in each fiscal year (July 1–June 30).
 A regular, part-time staff member accrues sick leave on a pro-rata basis.
-The maximum sick leave accumulation is 90 work days.
-Note that an employee will only be paid for the time accrued.
+The maximum sick leave accumulation is twenty-four (24) work days, or the balance accrued as of 6/30/3016 (not to exceed 90 days).

 A staff member or his/her designee should notify his/her supervisor as soon as he/she knows that he/she will be unable to work, but no later than the starting time of the staff member's work day.
 A staff member must notify his/her supervisor on each day of absence unless other arrangements have been made or the sick leave is being used under an approved Family and Medical Leave.
 Failure to provide proper notice may result in disciplinary action.